Bvega/rest-country-react/README.md

-📄 Complete Final README.md - Copy & Paste Ready
-FILE: README.md (REPLACE ENTIRE CONTENT)
-Replace the entire contents of your README.md file with this:

-markdown
 # 🌍 REST Country React Explorer

 A modern, responsive React application for exploring countries worldwide with advanced search, filtering, and detailed information display.
 Built with React 18, Vite, and modern development practices.